Fiat CR.42 Falco: Further development

 Soon after its introduction to service, Fiat developed a number of variants of the type.
 The CR.42bis and CR.42ter featured increased firepower, while the CR.42CN was a dedicated night fighter model, the CR.42AS was optimised for performing ground attack missions, and the CR.42B Biposto commonly served in a twin-seat trainer role.
 Of these, the Biposto, which was furnished with a longer fuselage than other models to enable a second seat to be placed in tandem with the pilot, became the most extensively modified of all the CR.42 variants.
-Its length was increased by 68 centimeters over the standard fighter, to a total of to 8.94 m; the height was 23 centimeters less.
+Its length was increased by 68 centimeters over the standard fighter, to a total of 8.94 m; the height was 23 centimeters less.
 Empty weight was only 40 kg more, as the wheel fairings had been removed.
 Overall weight was 2,300 kg.
 Top speed was 430 km/h at 5,300 meters, only 8 km/h less.
 Up to 1945, a pair of machine guns were commonly fitted.
 About 40 aircraft were produced by Agusta and Caproni Trento.

 In addition, various experimental configurations of the CR.42 was both studied and constructed for trial purposes.
 These included the I.CR.42 (Idrovolante= seaplane) and the re-engined CR.42DB.
 Beginning in 1938, Fiat had worked on the I.CR.42, then gave the task to complete the project to CMASA factory in Marina di Pisa on the Tirreno sea coast.
 The only prototype was built in 1940.
 Tests started at the beginning of 1941, at the Vigna di Valle base, on Lake Bracciano, north of Rome.
 Top speed was 423 km/h, range was 950 km while ceiling was reduced to 9,000 m.
 Empty weight went from 1720 to 1850 kg, full weight from 2295 to 2425 kg.